The essence of drawing is the line exploring space.

 Daniel Merriam

-Originally from Maine, Daniel Merriam paints fantastical character and intricate scenes of imagined architecture, as well as children’s fantasy-tinged themes of trees and moons with faces, bizarre creatures and elaborate tableaux of all of them together.
+Originally from Maine, Daniel Merriam paints fantastical characters and intricate scenes of imagined architecture, as well as children’s fantasy-tinged themes of trees and moons with faces, bizarre creatures and elaborate tableaux of all of them together.

 His fantasized takes on Victorian architecture are at times ornate to the point of the Baroque.
 He often casts his compositions in almost monochromatic ranges of color, allowing his hues variety only within a narrow range, and using value and textural contrasts to compose the image.